 - 3.10 The basic methods by which the scales may be varied are: - vary charge for initial drop - vary charge for subsequent yardages - vary distance travelled for initial drop, subsequent yardage or both - vary the 'extra charges' - 3.11 Section 65 of the Local Government (Miscellaneous Provisions) Act 1976 states that a district council may fix the rates or fares within the district both for time and distance, (along with all other charges in connection with the hire of a hackney carriage) and sets out the process.
-The fee setting process can be lengthy (from the date the Council agree a new tariff to the date vehicle meters are updated and the new tariff comes into force) due to the need to advertise any variations to the scale and consider any objections but it does give the public the opportunity to comment.
+The fee setting process can be lengthy (from the date the Council agree a new tariff to the date vehicle meters are updated and the new tariff comes into force) due to the need to advertise any variations to the fare scale and consider any objections but it does give the public the opportunity to comment.
 There is also a cost involved in the advertising of the changes. - 3.12 Once the fares have been set, the meter should be set to the approved rate and it is an offence to charge more than the fare shown on the meter (plus any legitimate extras) although section 54 of the 1847 Town Police Clauses Act allows agreement to be made, in advance of the hiring of a hackney carriage, that a sum less than that shown at the end of the hiring will be paid.

-Once such an agreement has been made it is an offence for the proprietor or driver to demand more than was agreed in advance, and such an agreement cannot provide for payment of a fare higher than would be shown on the meter (except as detailed in the following paragraph). - 3.13 When the journey is to end outside the council's area, section 66 of the 1976 Act prohibits a driver demanding a fare greater than that shown on the meter unless such agreement has been made in advance. - 3.14 The taxi trade's proposal equates to a 20 percent increase on the running mile for proposed Tariff 1 from £ 2.00 to £ 2.40 and Tariff 2 from £ 3.00 to £ 3.60 and 30 percent increase for proposal 2, Tariff 1 from £ 2.00 to £ 2.60 and Tariff 2 from £ 3.00 to £ 3.90.
-The first proposal seems the most reasonable.
+Once such an agreement has been made it is an offence for the proprietor or driver to demand more than was agreed in advance, and such an agreement cannot provide for payment of a fare higher than would be shown on the meter (except as detailed in the following paragraph).

+- 3.13 When the journey is to end outside the council's area, section 66 of the 1976 Act prohibits a driver demanding a fare greater than that shown on the meter unless such agreement has been made in advance. - 3.14 The taxi trade's proposal equates to a 20 percent increase on the running mile for Tariff 1 (normal time) from £ 2.00 to £ 2.40 and Tariff 2 (time and a half) from £ 3.00 to £ 3.60 and Tariff 3 (double time) from £ 4.00 to £ 4.80.